amit17051980/win-vagrant-docker-xcp/README.md

 * Windows package manager (Chocolatey) and Hyper-V are not installed and configured
 * Git and Vagrant are not installed and configured
+* A private docker registry exists, and is accessible to use documentum content server image

 ## Host Environment